 The University of North Florida is committed to providing an inclusive and welcoming environment for all.
 UNF's Americans with Disabilities Act Accessibility for Information and Communication Technology (ICT) policy (6.0240P) requires that we ensure that no individual with a disability is excluded, denied services, segregated, or otherwise treated differently than other individuals.
 The current standard for measuring accessibility is the Web Content Accessibility Guidelines 2.1, Level AA.

 Instructional materials distributed to students must be accessible to those who require adaptive technologies.
 This is essential for people with disabilities and useful for all.

 CIRT recognizes the importance of supporting instructors in this work and has developed resources and training specific to these needs.
 Please see a summary of the services we offer below, and visit the Best Practices page.

 Accommodating Extra Time on Assessments in Canvas

-If you have a DRC student that requires extra time on assessments, please review the following guide for Adding Extra Assessment Time in Canvas.
+If you have a SAS student that requires extra time on assessments, please review the following guide for Adding Extra Assessment Time in Canvas.

 To help assure your course content is accessible, refer to the Canvas Course Content Accessibility Checklist.